alvii147/SchoolNotes/ControlSystems/RootLocus.md

 ### Rule 2.

-The positive root locus contains all points on the real axis that are to the **left of an even number of zeros and poles.**
+The negative root locus contains all points on the real axis that are to the **left of an even number of zeros and poles.**

 ### Rule 3.